Frequently Asked Questions

 Who is responsible for taking care of the levees?

-Historically, the five drainage districts have been responsible for maintaining the levee system which protected the land in the districts.
-The Five Drainage Districts (the Districts) are:
+Historically, the four Drainage districts have been responsible for maintaining the levee system which protected the land in the districts.
+The four Drainage Districts (the Districts) are:

 - Peninsula Drainage District #1 (PEN 1)